Jeavon/Slimsy/README.md

   `<add key="Slimsy:Format" value="jpg"/>`

-You can specify the default background color by added another appsetting to web.config.
-As an example this setting is used if ImageProcessor is converting a png to a jpg and it as some transparency.
+You can specify the default background color by adding another appsetting to web.config.
+As an example this setting is used if ImageProcessor is converting a png to a jpg and it has some transparency.

   `<add key="Slimsy:BGColor" value="fff"/>`